zopefoundation/manuel/src/manuel/README.txt

 In short, Manuel parses documents (tests), evaluates their contents, then formats the result of the evaluation.

-For a quick introduction to Manuel, take a look at the `FIT Table Example`_.

 The core functionality is accessed through an instance of a Manuel object.
 It is used to build up the handling of a document type.
 Each phase has a corresponding slot to which various implementations are attached.